-- Multi-Tiered Support Services: All sites provided Academic Support for identified students in English language arts and mathematics.
+• Multi-Tiered Support Services: All sites provided Academic Support for identified students in English language arts and mathematics.
 Sites began to use CUSD Multi-Tiered System of Supports (MTSS) Framework as its foundation.
 Elementary Academic Support and Enrichment (ASE) teachers and secondary intervention teachers collaborated with general education colleagues to determine strategies to decrease learning gaps in these two content areas.
 Students in grades K-8 were assessed using Measures of Academic Progress (MAP); it was Year 1 of MAP for Primary Grades (MPG) for grades K-1 and some in grade 2.
+All available data, including MAP, was

-All available data, including MAP, was used to set goals and for personalized education plans to engage students in their learning.
-Compass Learning personalized tutorials (linked to MAP data) were available for all students in grades K-8; 1 hour/week usage is highly encouraged.
-Achieve 3000 (pilot program) was used for literacy support in grades 6-12, including ELD courses. - Low Income/Homeless/Foster Youth Interventions: All sites provided Academic Support for identified Low Income/Homeless/Foster Youth students in English language usage is highly encouraged.
+(CHS math only for Integrated I and II).
+CUSD will implement Year 1 of MAP for Primary Grades (MPG) in grades K-2 (only those gr 2 students who have been identified as below proficient readers will use MPG; all other gr 2 students will use MAP).
+All available data, including MAP, will be used to set goals via personalized education plans to engage students in their learning.
+Compass Learning personalized tutorials (linked to MAP data) will be available for all students in grades K-8; 1 hour/week usage is highly encouraged.
 Achieve 3000 (pilot program) will be used for literacy support in grades 6-12, including ELD courses.